Degerfors IF

-Degerfors IF is a Swedish football club located in Degerfors.
+Degerfors IF is a Swedish professional football club located in Degerfors.
 The club, formed 13 January 1907, is currently playing in the highest tier in Swedish football, Allsvenskan.

+Fans

+Being a club in a town with a big iron industry, the club has a lot of left wing fans.
+In their away game versus GAIS on the 13th of April 2025 the away fans displayed a banner saying “ultra rossoblaco - Against Fascism.”
+And in 2024 they had another banner saying “no style, just working class”.

 Background

-Degerfors IF first played in the Allsvenskan in 1939 making use of their new home ground at Stora Valla.
-Up until 1966 the club regularly appeared in the Allsvenskan but in recent decades they have played at the highest level for 5 seasons from 1993 to 1997.
+Degerfors IF first played in the Allsvenskan in 1939, making use of their new home ground at Stora Valla.
+Up until 1966, the club regularly appeared in the Allsvenskan; however, in recent decades they have played at the highest level for 5 seasons from 1993 to 1997.
 Their record attendance is 21,065 spectators when Degerfors IF played IFK Norrköping in 1963.

 The club is affiliated to the Värmlands Fotbollförbund.